sicxu/Deep3dPortrait/README.md

 - The manipulation code will not be released.
 If you want to make a comparison with our method, please use the results in our paper, or you can contact me(xusicheng@bit.edu.cn) for more comparisons.

 ## Citation
-If you find this code helpful for your research, please cite our paper
+If you find this code helpful for your research, please cite our paper.

-	@inproceedings{xu2020deep,
-        author = {Xu, Sicheng and Yang, Jiaolong and Chen, Dong and Wen, Fang and Deng, Yu and Jia, Yunde and Xin, Tong}, title = {Deep 3D Portrait from a Single Image}, booktitle = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2020}
-    }